 Revelation 4:3 ‘And the one who sat there had the appearance of jasper and carnelian.‘

-Some commentators point out that carnelian, which is often called sardis, and jasper were the first and last of the twelve precious stones in the high priest’s breastplate, each of which was inscribed with the name of one of the tribes of Israel, as described in Exodus 28:17-21.
-The jasper would have stood for Reuben, the eldest of Jacob’s twelve sons and the carnelian for Benjamin, the youngest son.
+Some commentators point out that carnelian, which is often called sardis, and jasper, were the first and last of the twelve precious stones in the high priest’s breastplate.
+Each stone was inscribed with the name of one of the tribes of Israel, as described in Exodus 28:17-21.
+The jasper would have stood for Reuben, the eldest of Jacob’s twelve sons, and the carnelian for Benjamin, the youngest son.

 The Twenty-four Elders

 John’s vision of the heavenly courts opens out further.

 Revelation 4:4 ‘Surrounding the throne were twenty-four other thrones and seated on them were twenty-four elders.’